-Some people get overwhelmed when it comes to planning their own trip because they don’t know where to start and feel that there are too many things to think of or do.
-Others simply believe it takes too much time, which they don’t have.
+Some people get overwhelmed when it comes to planning their own trip overseas because they don’t know where to start and feel that there are too many things to think of or do.
+Others simply believe it takes too much time, which they don’t really have.

 And the biggest perk of planning your own vacations is the fact that you get to decide everything: from what to do and when to where to stay.
 You are your own guide and that means you can do only the things that interest you, on your own schedule.